Where 15 Of The Most Famous Companies Were Founded

 Where PlentyOfFish.com Was Started

-After that fateful dinner party, where Hurley and Chen wanted to create a simpler way to share their videos of the night, they immediately went to work at the office creating the answer.
-“In February, we started developing the product,” says Hurley.
-“In May, we had our first public preview.
-And in December, we officially launched YouTube.
-By that time we were serving over three million videos a day.”
+Following a dinner party,ย whereย Hurley and Chen were eager to find a simpler way to share their videos of the night, theyย quickly got to work in their office to develop a solution.
+“We began developing the product in February,” recalled Hurley.ย “In May, we offered our first public preview.ย By December, we officially launched YouTube and were already serving over three million videos a day.”ย

 Where YouTube.com Was Started